mshojaei77/Awesome-AI/readme-en.md

 - 💡 CodeAssist - an AI-powered extension that provides code completion and suggestion
 - 🤖 AIXcoder - an AI-powered extension that provides code completion and suggestions
 - 💡 AI Coding Assistant - an AI-powered extension that provides code completion and suggestions

+# Contribute
+We welcome contributions from the community.
+If you would like to contribute, please check out our contributing guidelines or reach out to us directly.
+Whether you're suggesting a new AI model, submitting changes, or reporting issues, we appreciate your help in making this project better.